 Self-regulation is a complex and multidimensional construct, which encompasses a broad range of skills and is often defined diversely across disciplines, such as developmental psychology, educational sciences, and cognitive psychology.
 This variance in conceptualizations reflects the diverse developmental and contextual framework in which self-regulation is studied (e.g., Blair, 2016).
 Strong psychometric properties and the stability of the CSIS supported that preschoolers’ behavioral self-regulation is a contextualized construct, consisting of the 3 executive function subcomponents that support children’s regulatory behaviors in interactions with adults.
 Children’s self-regulatory behaviors may vary depending on different contextual factors.
 A child may be able to self-regulate their behavior in one scenario, but not another (McClelland et al.,, 2014).
 For example, when transitioning from free play to adult-led instruction, a child may have to resist a dominant tendency to continue playing, listen to the adult's instructions, and keep them in mind.
 These real-time self-regulatory behaviors can be influenced by multiple factors, such as the adult's behaviors, the child's individual characteristics, and the child-adult relationships.
 Children's daily interactions with caregivers shape their relatively stable self-regulatory behaviors in various situations over time, and this situated self-regulation manifests in an embodied way when similar interactions occur.
 These processes are supported by integrated multimodal representation and simulation of objects, actions, introspections, and settings tailored to specific contexts (Barsalou, 2014).
 Therefore, we believed that a context-specific measure that reflects the interactive, integrated, and contextualized nature of behavioral self-regulation may have better ecological validity.

 Preschoolers' self-regulatory behaviors were associated with their relationships with adults, supporting the plausibility of measuring self-regulation from a context-specific perspective.
 For example, a child who has a conflicting relationship with their mother may be less likely to listen to instructions patiently, or to remember them accurately, and is therefore likely to make mistakes when instructions change.
-In contrast, a warm and sensitive mother who has a close relationship with a child tended to provide supportive interactions in which the child is more willing to follow the mother's instructions, express their ideas, and challenge the new environment.
+In contrast, a warm and sensitive mother who has a close relationship with a child tends to provide supportive interactions in which the child is more willing to follow the mother's instructions, express their ideas, and challenge the new environment.
 Such a mother may also support children’s self-regulation development by creating child-centered learning environments that are full of creative activities, reinforcing clear behavioral expectations, asking open-ended questions, and providing timely and contingent support (Pianta et al., 2020).